CanciuCostin/android-spyware/README.md

 [![Dashboard Screen Shot][product-screenshot]](https://github.com/CanciuCostin/android-spyware)

-The project is a web console based Android spyware, which allows accessing remotely the functionalities of a smartphone: contacts, SMS, camera, microphone, filesystem etc.
+Educational purpose, command & control, web GUI based Android spyware built around Metasploit & ADB.

 The tool:
 * Uses Docker containers to simulate a Kali Linux environment with the metasploit framework
 * Uses RPC calls to communicate with the Metasploit framework API
-* Uses ADB to install the payload on the target device(the device must be in the same LAN)
+* Uses ADB to install the payload on the target device & implement additional functionalities (the device must be in the same LAN)

 ### Disclaimer
 This software is for educational purposes only.
 Using the tool for spying real devices is strctly illegal.
 USE THE SOFTWARE AT YOUR OWN RISK.
 THE AUTHOR ASSUMES NO RESPONSIBILITY FOR YOUR USAGE.